emilierobichaud1/Event-App/doc/sprint 1/sprint1.md

 - Login and registration are very important so we should prioritize it
 - Need to ask for clarification about certain criteria for Sprint 1
 - Breaking down stories into tasks
+- What stories shoudl we do and how we handl stores we are unable to complete on time

 ## Participants
 - Aldrin Ramiro (ramiroal)